 Ben Jordan is a busy guy.
 You’d think being the winemaker for one of the largest wineries in Virginia would be enough.
 But wait – there’s more!

 Ben is also involved with two separate wine ventures; Lightwell Survey and Midland Construction.
-Both labels use Shenandoah Valley grapes; the former utilizing fruit from different parts of the valley (and some red grapes from Early Mountain’s Quaker Run vineyard), the later from his family farm in Ft.
-Defiance, just north of Stauton.
+Both labels use Shenandoah Valley grapes; the former utilizing fruit from different parts of the valley (and maybe some red grapes from Early Mountain’s Quaker Run vineyard), the later from his family farm in Ft.
+Defiance, just north of Staunton.

-The two lines mostly use different grape varietals.
+The two lines mostly use somewhat similar grape varietals.
 But both share one big similarity – both are WEIRD, and I say that in a very good way.
 Ben has a flare for blending and demonstrates his talent here.
 It’s rare to see Riesling and Petit Manseng made together, but both Lightwell and Midland have bottles made in that style.
 But things get doubly weird with Lightwell’s Syrah-Riesling “Los Idiots” and Midland’s Cabernet Franc-Blaufränkisch blend.